GetStream/stream-video-swift/docusaurus/docs/iOS/guides/authentication.md

 }
 ```

-After the client is initalized, you can safely create a `CallViewModel` and join calls, like a regular user.
+After the client is initialized, you can safely create a `CallViewModel` and join calls, like a regular user.

 #### Anonymous users